Trichomoniasis (Trichomonas Infection) in Men and Women – NYC

 It is important for sex partners to be tested and treated at the same time to avoid passing the infection back and forth.
 Sexual intercourse should be avoided until one week after the last dose of antibiotic for trich.

 The most common drugs prescribed for trichomonas are Flagyl (metronidazole) and Tindamax or Fasigyn (tinidazole).
 Flagyl comes as a tablet to be taken by mouth or as a gel to be applied to the vagina.
-Trichomonas can be cured with a single dose of antibiotic (metronidazole or tinidazole).
+Trichomonas can be cured with a single dose of antibiotics (metronidazole or tinidazole).
 It is safe for pregnant women to take these medications.
 Alcohol should be avoided for 24 hours after taking this drug or it can cause vomiting and severe abdominal pain.
 Side effects of the medication include nausea, vomiting, and a metallic taste in the mouth, which can be minimized by taking the medication after a meal (link).

 Treatment for trichomoniasis does not protect against future infections.
-In fact, 1 in 5 people gets re-infected within 3 months of antibiotic treatment (link).
+In fact, 1 in 5 people gets re-infected within 3 months of antibiotic treatment.
 To avoid getting re-infected, it’s important for all sex partners to get tested and treated for trich at the same time and to wait for about a week after symptoms go away before having sex.

 How Dangerous is Trich Infection?